debtaylor/claim-plugin/README.md

 2. Select **Manage Plugins** from the list of options that appear.
 3. Select the **Advanced** tab from the page that appears.
 4. Go to the **Upload Plugin** section under the **Advanced** tab.
 Upload your `claim.hpi` file.
+5. Restart Jenkins once the upload is complete.
+Do this by entering the following URL: https://ibuild.dreampark.se/safeRestart.
+This restarts Jenkins and installs the manually-uploaded plug-in.